 In the first player, watch the concert.
 Then scroll down for the oral history!

-In the oral history, we talked about the growth and development of Cajun music over the years, the career of each band member, and some experiences playing with such friends as Bois-Sec Ardoin and Canray Fontenot.
+In the oral history, we talked about the growth and development of Louisiana Cajun music over the years, the career of each band member, and some experiences playing with such friends as Bois-Sec Ardoin and Canray Fontenot.
 Watch the oral history in the player below:

 The American Folklife Center’s Homegrown Concert Series brings music, dance, and spoken arts from across the country, and some from further afield, to the Library of Congress.
 For information on current concerts, visit the Folklife Concerts page at Concerts from the Library of Congress.
 For past concerts, visit the Homegrown Concerts Online Archive.